rixiobarrios/YUM/README.md

 ## Express

-Build out an app using Express with routes that you can view in your browser and forms that manipulate your data with full CRUD. ***Please add automated tests with Mocha/Chai for any API endpoints that return JSON data, if any***
+Build out an app using Express with routes that you can view in your browser and forms that manipulate your data with full CRUD.

 Your app should have one resource: Restaurants.